 Eleanor Chatfield-Taylor began her tenure as Director of Concord Hill School in 1967.
 She oversaw the move to St. John’s Church and the ultimate relocation to the new Wisconsin Avenue address.
 Mrs. Chatfield-Taylor retired in 1991.

 French McConnaughey assumed the role of school Director in July 1991 and continued in that post until her retirement in July 2002.
 In 1996, under her direction, Concord Hill developed its first strategic long-range plan.
 The process reaffirmed the school’s strengths and mapped a solid plan for the future.
 Building renovations completed during the summer of 1998 improved the school library and music room and added a new computer lab.
 Renovations undertaken in the summer of 1999 targeted the playground and school grounds.

 In 2002, Denise Gershowitz was named Head of School.
 During her 14 year tenure, her love of children, high standards, and incredible energy helped CHS to continue strengthening its position as a respected educational institution with a faculty of experts in early childhood and development.
 The curriculum broadened to include Spanish and a defined social curriculum.
 The community of children, parents, and faculty enjoyed increased diversity with the help of a growing Financial Aid program.
 Under Mrs. Gershowitz's leadership, the school's Endowment increased from nearly $500,000 to over $2 million.

 In July 2016, The Board of Trustees named James Carroll the fourth Head of School.
-James brings with him 17 years of teaching experience, several years of administrative and management experience, and a passion for early childhood education.
-He is a firm believer in a play-based curriculum for early childhood education and shares Concord Hill's philosophy and commitment to educating the whole child and providing a safe and nurturing environment for all children.
+James brought with him 17 years of teaching experience, several years of administrative and management experience, and a passion for early childhood education.